JoeAdino/TensorFlow/README.md

-# What's new in TensorFlow 2.0
+# Billionaire Paul Adino Does It All

 The following are ALL the changes coming in TensorFlow 2.0.
 Let's have a CLOSER look at them: